-To configure IP on the Cisco protocol translator you must specify the IP address to use on the interface using the ip address command.
+Specify the IP address to use on the interface using the ip address command.
 This command also requests the subnet mask to identify the network portion of the address.

-Cisco's IP implementation also provides commands to configure network services such as ICMP and UDP, to set up router discovery mechanisms, and to configure access lists that filter incoming or outgoing network transmissions.
+Cisco's IP implementation also provides commands to:

+- Configure network services such as ICMP and UDP - Set up router discovery mechanisms - Configure access lists that filter incoming or outgoing network transmissions.